axelvag/SQL/README.md

 ### ------------------------------Exercice_Execute_Query------------------------------

-Apprendre à utiliser DB Browser for SQLite.
+Learn how to use DB Browser for SQLite.

-Le logiciel DB Browser for SQLite permet d’exécuter des requêtes SQL sur une base de données au format SQLite.
+The DB Browser for SQLite software allows you to execute SQL queries on a database in SQLite format.

 ### ------------------------------Exercice_Relational_Schema------------------------------

-Synthèse des connaissances de tout les exercices précédents:
+Summary of knowledge from all previous exercises:
- - Donnez le nom d'une relation correspondant à une table
+ - Give the name of a relation corresponding to a table
- - Quels sont les attributs d'une relation avec son domaine
+ - What are the attributes of a relationship with its domain
- - Donner les entrées (t-uplet ou tuples)
+ - Give the inputs (t-tuple or tuples)
- - Donnez le schéma relationnel d'une relation
+ - Give the relational diagram of a relationship

 ## Starting ##